timothydn2003/JobTracker/README.md

   - How to implement user authentification
   - Build a backend with Node and express that can communicate with MongoDB
   - Build a rest API
+  - How to deal with routes and protected routes

 # What can be implemented
   - An update feature that allows users to update the status of their application